KeePass 2.60 / 1.43 Classic – Free Password Manager

 Strong Security

-• KeePass supports the Advanced Encryption Standard (AES, Rijndael) and the Twofish algorithm to encrypt its password databases.
-Both of those ciphers are thought to be very safe.
-AES e.g. grew to become efficient as a U.S. Federal authorities standard and is authorized by the National Security Agency (NSA) for high secret information.
+• The app uses the Advanced Encryption Standard (AES, based on Rijndael) and the Twofish algorithm for encrypting its password databases.
+Both ciphers are considered highly secure.
+For example, AES became a U.S. federal government standard and is approved by the National Security Agency (NSA) for encrypting top-secret information.

 • SHA-256 is used to hash the master key components.
 SHA-256 is a 256-bit cryptographically safe one-way hash function.
 No assaults are recognized but towards SHA-256.
 The output is remodeled using a key derivation function.